slugs text index | photo index

 Family Haminoeidae

 Where seen?
-This small nondescript snail is sometimes seen near mangroves or in silty parts of seagrass areas on some of our shores.
+These tiny nondescript snails are sometimes seen near mangroves or in silty parts of seagrass areas on some of our shores.
 Often seen in groups, it is more active at night.

 Releasing purple secretion.